mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

 3. Sign up to force database creation

-4. Click **Apply Migrations**, when you get the datase missing error:
+4. Click **Apply Migrations**, when you get the database missing error:
 {{<image src="/posts/images/chrome_2017-10-31_18-02-35.png">}}

 5. Refresh the screen when the database creation process is complete, to finish user registration